flutter/website/src/docs/codelabs/explicit-animations.md

 ## AnimationController

 ### Introduction: What is an AnimationController?
-The `AnimationController` class represents a range of values that you can use to power animation effects.
+The `AnimationController` class represents an interpolated range of values that define all possible frames for a particular animation.
+`AnimationController` has a `value` property, which represents the current value of the animation within the range of other frame values.
+`AnimationController` is **playable**&mdash;once triggered, `AnimationController` changes its `value` property, over time, between the other values in the range.
+This change in `value` over time within the range of values is what creates the animation effect.
+`AnimationController` is also highly **configurable**, allowing you to define any of the following:
+* The range of values to use for an animation.
+* The amount of time it takes to cycle the `value` property through the range of possible values.
+* Whether `value` should move forward or backward through the range.
+* The conditions for starting, stopping, or repeating the animation.
+* Changes in the rate that `value` switches to other values in the range.

-To generate this range of values, instantiate `AnimationController` and pass it a few basic arguments like the `duration` of your animation, as well as the starting and ending values for your animation.
+To generate this range of values, instantiate `AnimationController` and pass it a few basic arguments like the `duration` of your animation, as well as the starting and ending values, `lowerBound` and `upperBound`, for your animation.
-Once instantiated, `AnimationController` creates an interpolated range of values between the provided starting value and an ending value over a given duration.
+Once instantiated, `AnimationController` creates an interpolated range of values between the provided starting value and an ending value over a given duration, and offers control over the following functionality:

-To "play" an animation, `AnimationController` moves through its range of values one value at a time, where each value within the range represents a single frame of your animation.

 [//]: Image of values in AnimationController

 * `AnimationController` makes it easy to access the current value of the animation&mdash;just use the `value` property.

-* `AnimationController` provides convenience methods for starting and stopping animations.
+* To "play" an animation,
+you can use one one of several methods that initiate the sequence of changes to `value`.
 For example, to "play" an animation from its starting value to its ending value, simply call `forward()`.

-* You can register listeners to `AnimationController` (it inherits from `Listenable`).
+* Use `.register()` to add a listener to `AnimationController`'s changes to its `value` property.
-  Most commonly, you register a `setState()` with `AnimationController`.
+  Most commonly, you register `setState()` with `AnimationController`.
   This tells Flutter to rebuild the widget tree whenever `AnimationController`'s value changes.

-* `AnimationController` handles syncing
+* `AnimationController` handles syncing.

   `AnimationController` needs a `TickerProvider`.